Albion (video game): Reception

 Writing for PC Gamer US, Michael Wolf called Albion "a fun, engrossing, and involved roleplaying experience", with "all the elements of a great roleplaying adventure."
 In Computer Gaming World, Petra Schlunk wrote, "I found this lengthy game enjoyable to play and recommend it to lovers of role-playing games when another dry spell hits."
 The game was a finalist for Computer Gaming World's 1996 "Role-Playing Game of the Year" award, which ultimately went to The Elder Scrolls II: Daggerfall.
 The reviewer for Next Generation called Albion "well-thought out and definitely worth checking out", and praised it as a "bright spot in the desert" of computer role-playing games at the time.

+Andy Butcher reviewed Albion for Arcane magazine, rating it a 7 out of 10 overall, and stated that "Graphically it's an impressive game, with some well-drawn maps and interesting characters, all of which is complemented by fairly good sound effects.
+It's also very large, with a wide range of areas to explore, people to deal with and tasks to complete.
+Albion isn't going to change your views of computer 'roleplaying' games, but if you are able to put up with the restrictions of the genre, this is a fine example of the form."

 Chuck Klimushyn of Computer Games Strategy Plus considered Albion to be "a breath of fresh air for the RPG crowd", and he wrote that "those who cut their teeth on the likes of Might and Magic, Wizardry, and Ultima may find that the future looks a little brighter because of this latest offering from Blue Byte."
 The magazine later nominated Albion as its 1996 role-playing game of the year.

 Albion was a runner-up for Computer Game Entertainment's 1996 "Best Role-Playing Game" prize.
 The magazine's editors wrote, "Albion was refreshing, not only because it helped fill a void, but because it carefully balanced story, puzzles, combat and exploration."
 It was also nominated in this category by CNET Gamecenter, whose editors gave the prize to Meridian 59.